 How to Apply

 There are two rounds of Frank Awards each academic year.
-The next closing date is August 18 for OU module courses starting the following October.
-The second is December 18 for OU module courses starting the following February.
-The maximum award is £3,000, roughly equivalent to the cost of one full module.
+The next closing date is Monday August 19, 2019, for OU module courses starting the following October.
+The second is Wednesday December 18, 2019, for OU module courses starting the following February (2020).
+The maximum award is equivalent to the cost of one full module, currently £3014.

 Application forms are only available from the prison education department, the PET co-ordinator, from PET or the Open University Distance Learning Co-ordinator.